dgitz/eros/doc/Features/Features.md

 [README](../../README.md)

-# eROS Features
+# eros Features
-eROS has different features to help make your robot more robust.
+eros has different features to help make your robot more robust.
 Here is some documentation.

 | Status | Feature |
 | --- | --- |